-Every time I walk past the Donut Inn, the smell of fried yeast and sugar meets me and tempts me in.
+Every time I walk past the Donut Inn, the sweet smell of fried yeast and sugar meets me and tempts me in.
 Even if you’ve never been to Adelaide Railway Station, if you are from Adelaide chances are you know about this little corner shop.
 My husband, who is an Adelaide local, says the Donut Inn is somewhat of an Adelaide institution.
 Located in some prime real estate, at the city train station, it’s one of the first shops that greets travellers as they go through the ticket gates.
 The display cabinets with colourful donuts sit right in your line of sight, and as you start to make the steep ascension to the main road, your nares are greeted with the pleasing smell of fried dough.

 Since moving house I’ve switched my form of public transport to now catching the train.
 It’s quick, isn’t affected by traffic, and air-conditioned.
 About a kilometre from my house and work, it also gives me my much-needed ‘steps’ throughout the day – a necessary condition to keep up fitness whilst filling my belly.
 The very first day I got off the train, my eyes immediately fell to the fried donuts, glistening in their little windows.
 I’m impressed with my self-control for I waited a whole month to finally visit and try some of their goods.